Demonstrating the business case for investment in inclusive climate-resilient smallholder / agribusiness models

 Funded by the UK’s Foreign, Commonwealth and Development Office (FCDO) – International Climate Finance (ICF), the CASA Programme demonstrates the business case for global and national investment in climate-resilient agri-food systems that increase smallholder farmer incomes.
 CASA facilitates increased investment in agribusinesses by showcasing the commercial and development potential of inclusive business models, through a market systems development approach that:

-• Demonstrates the commercial viability – and builds the investment-readiness – of small and medium-sized agribusinesses with smallholder farmer supply chains
+- Demonstrates the commercial viability – and builds the investment-readiness – of small and medium-sized agribusinesses with smallholder farmer supply chains.

-• Helps investors to increase the impact of their investments through the provision of technical assistance and grants to agribusiness partners
+- Helps investors to increase the impact of their investments through the provision of technical assistance and grants to agribusiness partners.

-• Fills the information, evidence and learning gaps holding back investment and the adoption of inclusive business models.
+- Fills the information, evidence and learning gaps holding back investment and the adoption of inclusive business models.

 CASA's crosscutting themes are Climate Change and the Environment, Gender Equality and Social Inclusion, and Food and Nutrition Security.

-The CASA Programme's three components are:
+The CASA Programme's three main components are:

-CASA Results as of March 2024
+CASA results as of September 2024

 Market Systems Development